Balmossie railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 British Rail operated local passenger services between Dundee and Arbroath until May 1990.
 Since these were discontinued, most of the intermediate stations have had only a very sparse "parliamentary" service, provided so as to avoid the difficulty of formal closure procedures.

-ScotRail provides Balmossie with only two trains a day in each direction, Mondays to Saturdays.
-The southbound services depart at 06:25 (to Dundee) and 08:01 (to Glasgow).
-The northbound services depart at 18:04 and 18:41, both to Arbroath.
+ScotRail provides Balmossie with only two trains a day southbound (one to Dundee and one to Glasgow Queen Street) and one northbound (to Arbroath), Mondays to Saturdays.
 There is no Sunday service.
-As a result of the infrequent services and low population in the area, patronage of the station is low.